mjansson/rpmalloc/README.md

 # Building
 To compile as a static library run the configure python script which generates a Ninja build script, then build using ninja.
 Or use the Visual Studio or XCode projects available in the build subdirectories.
 This also includes the malloc overrides and init/fini glue code.

-The configure + ninja build also produces a shared object/dynamic library that can be used with LD_PRELOAD/DYLD_INSERT_LIBRARIES to inject in a preexisting binary.
+The configure + ninja build also produces a shared object/dynamic library that can be used with LD_PRELOAD/DYLD_INSERT_LIBRARIES to inject in a preexisting binary, replacing any malloc/free family of function calls.
 This is only implemented for Linux and macOS targets.

 # Cache configuration options
 You can control the thread and global cache configuration of the allocator in the `rpmalloc.c` source file for fine tuned control, or you can define preprocessor directives for one of four presets.
 If you do not define any of these directives, the default preset will be used which is to increase caches and prioritize performance over memory overhead (but not making caches unlimited).